LingmoOS/LingmoOS/shell/frameworks/baloo/README.md

 ## Introduction

-Baloo is the file indexing and file search framework for KDE Plasma.
+Baloo is the file indexing and file search framework for KDE Lingmo.
 It focuses on speed and a very small memory footprint.
 It maintains an index of your files and optionally their contents which [you can search](./docs/user/searching.md).